 On this note, Wood recalls one of her most memorable images.
 It's one of her most visually impactful, too, because it really distils the state of mind she was in at the time.
 In it, Wood frowns intently into the lens as she holds her son, the two of them bathed in a pool of light.
 "The sun was screaming in through the windows," she says.
 "I’d woken up every half hour that night and instead of basking in its glory, I broke down in tears at the sight of that bright, warm light.
 The first sunny day in a freezing cold February.
 My son was about 4 months old and I couldn’t face another day on such little sleep that I was unable to engage in life.
 I felt dead."
 Just like the branches outside.

 In the end, motherhood has been a foundation-rocking experience, at once changing and affirming.
 "I’ve found the whole experience to be a huge challenge to my being," she says.
 "Constantly I find myself learning and digging deep to solve problems for my children.
 Sometimes I want to scream and cry and often I do but when I can work past that point, switch to playing instead of screaming, let meltdowns wash over me, I find something much sweeter and I see endless joy and love.
 It’s a whole process I think most parents are going through constantly and I think the nuances are so rarely depicted.
 I’ve been pouring my experience out in front of my camera in this way because I want everyone to feel it with me and meditate on what it means to leave parents going through this often with very little support."
-The COVID-19 pandemic has only amplified the lack of support for parents, she says, and intensified isolation for many.
-So in many ways, this project finds a very visual way of representing what that’s like.

 After her time making this project, and her intense odyssey of becoming a mother in solitude, Wood says she’s come to realise how "constantly pushed out of society" mothers are.
 "There’s no space for mistakes in a culture that values capitalism over everything else," she says passionately.
 "In our sleep-deprived, milk-stained states we make mistakes frequently and so you see less mothers in important spaces like parliament.
 As a result, issues which affect mothers and parents are rarely prioritised or given voice and family life becomes underfunded, under-supported and totally devalued."
 Her words are crystalline and resonant, and painfully true.
 She offers some advice to any new parent who may be feeling alone like she did: "If you’re finding parenting hard, please know you aren’t doing anything wrong.
 It is f*cking hard, it’s brutal, it’s a struggle and it’s almost impossible to do it in isolation.
 It’s a community activity.
 Childcare responsibilities should be divided among a group of people, meals should be prepared by many and feelings, emotions and experiences should be shared."